-If your water heater is making any unusual noise, chances are something is wrong.
-However, not all noise means the same thing.
-Different noises will indicate different issues that need addressing (6).
+If your water heater is making any unusual noises, chances are that something is wrong.
+However, not every noise means the same thing.
+Different noises will indicate various issues that need addressing (6).

-Noisy units are typically more common with traditional tanks than with tankless water heaters.
+Noisy units are typically more common with traditional tanks than tankless water heaters.
 Some noises are nothing to worry about.
-A clicking noise in a tankless heater, for instance, is usually just the unit turning on and off.
+Clicking sounds in a tankless heater, for example, are usually just the unit turning on and off.

-Any other noise with a tankless water heater can be down to:
+Any other noise from a tankless water heater could be caused by:

 - Calcium deposits from hard water.